 Wildlife Conservation Society (WCS China)

-Project Name: Addressing Human-tiger Conflicts in Hunchun County, China * WildCats independent review panel granted WCS China a no-cost extension January 2019.
-Project extended till mid 2019 as due to administrative Government changes training workshop could not run.
+Project Name: Addressing Human-tiger Conflicts in Hunchun County, China * WildCats independent review panel granted WCS China a no-cost extension.
+The project has been extended till mid 2020 as due to administrative Government changes training, the workshop could not run.

 Location: Hunchun County, Jilin Province, China

 Goal: At present, human-tiger conflict events in northeast China are handled without coordination or established protocols, resulting in prolonged events that endanger both tigers and villagers, and which build resentment toward tigers among local residents.
 The conservation outcome of this project is more tigers remaining in the wild, and an improved attitude among local villagers toward tigers, all as a result of efficient and professional responses to human-tiger conflicts.

 Objective 2: Conduct public education campaign in local communities